adrielags/CRUDAspNet/README.md

 Uses Microsoft Visual Studio 2019

+AspNet Core 3.1
+EntityFramework 3.1
+SQLite Database

 In a first moment just the WebApi AspNet Core is implemented

-It can be accessed on
-http://localhost:5000/index.html
-or
-http://localhost:57711/index.html  using IIS express
+Swagger for api can be accessed on http://localhost:5000/index.html or http://localhost:57711/index.html  using IIS express